datahub-project/datahub/metadata-ingestion/source_docs/kafka-connect.md

 - Creating individual `DataJobSnapshotClass` entity using `{connector_name}:{source_dataset}` naming
 - Lineage information between source database to Kafka topic

+Current limitations:

+- Currently works only for Debezium source connectors.

 ## Quickstart recipe

 Use the below recipe to get started with ingestion.
 See [below](#config-details) for full configuration options.